 MAT: What fate?
 Burn your hearts, what fate?
 What fate?

-THE WEIRD ONES: To marry the Daughter of the Nine Moons!
-To die and live again, and live once more a part of what was!
-To give up half the light of the world to save the world!
+THE WEIRD ONES: To die and live again, and live once more a part of what was!

 Mat is still swearing at the doorframe and what he has learned of his fate when first Rand comes through the doorframe, followed soon by Moiraine.
 The conversation that follows makes it clear that all three of them independently decided to go through it at more or less the same time.
 Moiraine is angry that anyone would have told Rand and Mat about the doorframe, but Rand staunchly tells her he read about it in a book, and Mat unconvincingly follows suit.